Admission requirements

 Contact: Annick.Bleys@psb.ugent.be

-If you are interested, please send an email to Prof. Kathleen Marchal (kathleen.marchal@ugent.be) with a short motivation (at least three reasons, at least 150 words) why we should suggest you (with the required documents for the Master Mind scholarship in addition to the prospect application file) before the deadline, so we can suggest your application.
+If you are interested, please send an email to Prof. Kathleen Marchal (kathleen.marchal@ugent.be) before the deadline (1/03) with a short motivation (at least three reasons, at least 150 words) why we should suggest you.
+Also add your prospect application file and the required proofs (GPA and TOEFL/IELTS), so we can suggest your application.

-Also be aware that these are topping-up grants and not full scholarships.
+Also be aware that this is not a full scholarship.
 You must still be able to provide for your own financing in order to be able to make the most of your studies.

 Practical